Factbox: Stark differences in Ryan, Romney, Obama tax plans

 Like Romney and Ryan, however, Obama has not presented clear plans for dealing with the much larger, middle-class tax breaks.

-- Investment income: Obama wants to raise the tax rate on dividends to match the ordinary income tax rate for the two highest income brackets.
-He would boost capital gains taxes from 15 percent to 20 percent for that group.
+- Investment income: Obama would keep the tax on dividends and capital gains at 15 percent for families making less than $250,000.
+The rate would increase to 20 percent for families making more than that.

 Private equity and other financiers would see a portion of their compensation, known as "carried interest," taxed as ordinary income, a change from the 15 percent rate they pay now.